simple-guy1/bitcoin-full-node-guide/README.md

 logips=1
 rpcauth=electrs:<hashed-password>
 ```
 Once Electrum Server is ready to be used I can create Electrum system service in a similar way as for Bitcoind.
-As template I use this [sample](https://github.com/romanz/electrs/blob/master/doc/config.md#sample-systemd-unit-file) where I have to only modify paths to directories and db.
+As template I use this [sample](https://github.com/romanz/electrs/blob/master/doc/config.md#sample-systemd-unit-file) where I have to only modify paths to directories and db.<br>

 systemd service definition:
 ```